Tamal1144/ai-chat-log-summarizer/README.md

 ## Requirements
 1.Python 3.x
-2 .No external libraries required for the basic version
+2.No external libraries required for the basic version